Wil1i/MPM_Web_Front/README.md

 ## cart.html

-- [ ] connect Quantity to Total using JS
+- [ ] connect Quantity to Total using JS (Found a way to connect price to quantity)
 - [x] Fix Quantity goes to minus numbers
 - [x] Redesign delete icon